-The project will entail econometric analysis of a few new datasets from experiments I have recently run.
-The experiments include a project on our ability to detect deception in a simple game, the impact of giving on our attachment to material things, and how the value of favors appreciate or depreciate over time.
+The project will entail econometric analysis of a few new datasets from experiments I have recently run, as well as help developing new experiments.
+The current experiments include a project on our ability to detect deception in a simple game, the impact of giving on our attachment to material things, and how the value of favors appreciate or depreciate over time.`

 Anticipated Project Activities